janewliang/AggreMendMod/README.md

 Additional details can be found in the sub-directory README files.

 - `simulate_families/`: Functions for simulating detailed pedigrees, including family history of cancer, genotypes, and tumor marker testing results.
-- `est_pen/`: Code to estimate aggregate penetrances.
+- `est_pen/`: Code to estimate aggregate penetrances and RData file with the resulting estimates
 - `simulations/`: Code to run simulation studies.
 - `validation/`: Code to validate models on the HCP and MGH cohorts.